Skip to main content

 Although cutting the cord can save you money, the cost of tv streaming services can quickly add up.
 Originally, many folks replaced cable or satellite with Netflix.
 But Netflix is far from the only game in town these days.
 And the streaming market is becoming increasingly segmented.

-CNET says, “one-quarter of American households subscribe to nine or more streaming services.”
 Before you know it, the total cost of your streaming subscriptions can rival your old TV bill.
 Depending on what you watch the most, combining a traditional TV subscription with limited streaming subscriptions might cost less.
-Crunch the numbers!
+At the very least, take inventory of your streaming service subscriptions, add up the total cost, and cancel any you hardly use.

 Buying a Used Car Without Doing Research